World imports

 If the contents contain an absolute or rooted path in the underlying

-filesystem, this function fails with error-code::not-permitted
+filesystem, this function fails with error-code::not-permitted.

-Note: This is similar to readlinkat
+Note: This is similar to readlinkat in POSIX.

 Params